PratikP0/PratikP0/README.md

 - 👋 Hi, I’m @PratikP0
 - 👀 I’m interested in Talent Acquisition
-- 🌱 I’m currently learning recruiter certifications, Project Management
+- 🌱 I’m currently on the other side of table for in the interview sessions.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on how we can grow money organically without using fertilizers & pesticides :-)
 - 📫 How to reach me ..
-Just email me at Pratik.prad354@gmail.com
+Just email me at Pratikprad354@gmail.com
 - 😄 Pronouns: ...
-He / Him
+He / Him / Bro / Dude / Saar
-- ⚡ Fun fact: ...
-I am a TA professional who is looking for a job for himself :)
+- ⚡ Fun fact: ..I believe in unicorns :-)

 <!---
 PratikP0/PratikP0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.